-The simple answer is yes a judge must approve your transaction to sell your structured settlement based upon the structured settlement protection act that went into place around 2002.
-This statute was designed to protect you with a series of safeguards including disclosures, waiting periods and finally judge approval.
+The simple answer is yes, a judge must approve structured settlement transactions.
+Based upon the structured settlement protection act that went into place around 2002, a judge must oversee the transaction when you choose to sell your payments.
+This Statute was designed to protect you with a series of safeguards including disclosures, waiting periods and finally judge approval.

 Why can’t I get cash from my structured settlement as easy as I can get a credit card?

 It does seem strange that you get credit card offers filling up your mailbox each month with pre-approved displayed on the front of the envelope yet no one is telling you whether you can or can’t sign the application.
 For that mater most people have three or four cards in their wallet with huge limits with little or no oversight.
 So then why do you have to go see a judge to approve your structured settlement transaction and jump through so many hoops to get your structured settlement cash early?
 This is a good question and one that many are asking who have structured settlement payments, but need cash for a car, home, pay bills or many other important reasons.

 The simple answer is, to protect you.
 Which means ensuring that you are receiving all the information about the transaction clearly without anything being hidden from you.

 First – The statute requires a disclosure statement to be sent to you first, before signing a contract.
 The disclosure statement shows you the payments that you agreed to sell, the amount that we agreed to pay you and if any costs are applicable to your deal.
 In our case, we do not charge costs.
 The disclosure should also recommend that you seek independent professional advice, before completing your transaction.
 In most states, it is not a requirement to get independent professional advice, however it is recommended to help you receive a good deal and that your financial future is secure also.